apinter/apinter.github.io/content/posts/podman.md

 ### Starting a container

 #### Rootfull or rootless
 As Podman is daemonless running containers doesn't require running them with root, but can be started with a user as well.
 Granted, rootless containers will have no access to networking and can't use priviliged ports, but it is a great way to keep the system secure.
-Rootfull containers are recommended for running ceratin applications that require access over priviliged ports like an nginx reverse proxy.
+For instance if an application escapes the container ran as a user it will be able to cause less damage and would have limited access to the system than if it would be ran as root.
+Rootfull containers are recommended for running applications that require access over priviliged ports like a public facing nginx reverse proxy.
+Even in that case there could be some rules implemented in the firewall that forwards requests, but that's a different story.

 Starting a container that runs in the background and exposing port 8000 to be accessible from the outside:
 ```